-I’m not sure ‘dreamy’ is the right word to describe It’s Almost Tomorrow, but it’s worthy of praise.
-It’s a song of heartbreak, where the singer is already mourning the loss of his loved one, and is waiting for the inevitable as the sun comes up.
+I’m not sure ‘dreamy’ is the right word to describe It’s Almost Tomorrow.
+As the sun comes up, the singer is already mourning the loss of his loved one, and is preparing for their break-up.
 The lyrics show a depth beyond the writer’s years, and it’s set to a moving tune.
 It really works in the song’s favour that Buff isn’t an amazing singer.
 You don’t want smooth crooning on this song, you want to feel the singer’s vulnerability, and you can.
-In a way it’s old-fashioned, and sounds like it could have been made in the 40s, but at the same time, a modern-day cover could work well, providing they sorted out the messy ending, and ditched the female backing vocals.
+In a way it’s old-fashioned, and sounds like it could have been made in the 40s, but at the same time, it sounds pretty fresh.
+A modern-day cover could work well, providing they sorted out the messy ending, and ditched the female backing vocals that date the sound.

 The Dream Weavers couldn’t get a record company interested in the song, so they went and made a recording themselves.
 A very unusual move back then, but they were convinced the song could be a hit, and they were right.
 Decca were impressed and the group recorded the version that topped the UK charts.
 After a fortnight it was toppled by Kay Starr’s (The) Rock and Roll Waltz, but reigned again for a further week a fortnight later.
-Adkinson and Buff failed to come up with anything that good again, and faded into obscurity following Buff’s marriage to Mary Rude, who had performed their backing vocals.
+Adkinson and Buff failed to come up with anything that good again, and faded into obscurity following Buff’s marriage to Mary Rude (who had been a backing singer) while the song was in the charts.

 Written by: Gene Adkinson & Wade Buff